Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Click the Create Key pair button, enter an appropriate name, select ppk, and finally click the Create Key pair button to automatically download the private key to your computer, which can be later used to access the Sophos firewall instance via SSH.

-8. Enter an appropriate stack name, keep the AMI ID as autodetect, and select the required instance size from the drop-down list.
+5. Enter an appropriate stack name, keep the AMI ID as autodetect, and select the required instance size from the drop-down list.

-9. Configure the network address for the new VPC.
-You need to enter the first two octets of the network IP.
+6. Configure the network address for the new VPC.
+You just need to enter the first two octets of the network IP.
 We’ll use the default network address 10.15 in this deployment.

-Suppose you selected the BYOL in the previous step and have already purchased a license from a Sophos partner.
-In that case, you may enter the serial numbers of your registered licenses in the ‘Sophos License Serial Number for Sophos Firewalls field in a comma-separated format (for example, 123456789,23467890).
+7. Enter the serial numbers of your registered licenses in the ‘Sophos Firewall Serial Numbers’ field in a comma-separated format (for example 123456789,23467890).

 Enter the admin password of your choice matching with the password complexity policy for the remote access of firewall instances.